How to Create Bond Repayment Calculator

 These steps should help you create a bond repayment calculator in Excel.
 This can be a useful tool for investors and analysts who want to understand the payment schedule and total interest paid on a bond over time.
 Keep in mind that you may need to make adjustments to the calculator depending on the specific bond and payment schedule.

-See also How to Create a Mortgage Calculator in Excel
+See also How to calculate ROE?

 Using the Bond Repayment Calculator to Analyze Different Scenarios